-DEBRA Ireland is both a registered charity (NO 8703) and a registered company (No. 141279).
-As such, it has put in place important policy and operational measures.
-These measures aim to ensure that it fully meets the duties and responsibilities to person’s living with EB, their families, volunteers, donors and the general public that its status requires.
-In pursuing its dedication to finding effective treatments and cures for EB, DEBRA’s board and staff keep at the core of their actions a commitment to the highest possible standards for governance, integrity and accountability.
+DEBRA Ireland is both a registered charity (RCN 20021726, CHY No. 8703) and a registered company (No. 141279).
+As such, we have put in place important policy and operational measures.
+These measures aim to ensure that DEBRA Ireland fully meets the duties and responsibilities to person’s living with EB, their families, carers, volunteers, donors and the general public that its status requires.
+In pursuing its dedication to finding effective treatments and cures for EB, DEBRA Ireland’s board and staff keep at the core of their actions, a commitment to the highest possible standards for governance, integrity and accountability.

-Every decision we make is taken with the needs of people who live with EB at the forefront of our minds.
+Every decision we make is taken with the needs of those living with EB at the forefront of our minds.
 When receiving donations, we are committed to openness, honesty and transparency and these principles are reflected in our Donor Charter.

-In DEBRA Ireland, we have a dedicated, strong Board including people who are living with EB or family members.
+In DEBRA Ireland, we have a dedicated, strong Board including those living with EB or their family members.
 They give their time for free and receive no payment for their work.
-The list of Board members can be found here.
-Our work at all levels of DEBRA accord with the valuables, principles and processes for the good governance of charities.
+The list of our current Board members can be found here.
+Our work, at all levels of DEBRA Ireland, accord with the valuables, principles and processes for the good governance of charities.
 We are currently:

 Additional standards that we follow are: